Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ---
 layout: page
-title: "Setting up to work with the Universal API"
+title: "Setting up to work with Universal API"
 tagline:
 description: "Understanding how to configure your Java development environment to work with the Travelport provided WSDL and make calls, via the internet with SOAP/XML, to their API."
 ---